 (i) water used for sodium fluoride dissolution shall be softened if hardness exceeds 75 mg/l as calcium carbonate,

-(j) fluoride solutions shall be injected at a point of continuous positive pressure or a suitable air gap provided, [NOT IN PROPOSED AMENDMENT]
+(j), [NOT IN PROPOSED AMENDMENT]

 (k) the electrical outlet used for the fluoride feed pump shall have a nonstandard receptacle and shall be interconnected with the well or service pump,

-(l) saturators shall be of the upflow type and be provided with a meter and backflow protection on the makeup water line.
+(l).
 [NOT IN PROPOSED AMENDMENT]

 (m) lead weights shall not be used in fluoride chemical solutions to keep pump suction lines at the bottom of a day or bulk storage tank.